 “The black space can never be beautiful until the white space is beautiful.”

-What typographic advice would you give to a design student?
+What typographic advice would you offer a student?

 Somewhat relevant, typeface combinations used in design books.